Department of Ophthalmology & Visual Sciences

-A: The Residency Review Committee (RRC) of the Accreditation Counsel on Graduate Medical Education (ACGME) fully accredited our program most recently on June 10, 2010, with our next visit expected May, 2013.
-We received a three year accreditation time period - a significant vote of confidence by the RRC.
+A: The Residency Review Committee (RRC) of the Accreditation Counsel on Graduate Medical Education (ACGME) fully accredited our program most recently on June 10, 2010, with our next visit expected in 2016.

 A: Extremely well.
-University Medical Center Hospital and the VA Medical Center in Big Spring possess the latest Alcon Infinity phacoemulsification units with all options which allow incision sizes as small as 2mm.
-We also have an active phacoemulsification laboratory with 4 stations complete with Legacy 20000 or master 10000 Phaco units here at the parent institution.
-Resident access to this laboratory is 24/7 and tissue for educational and/or research use is available from our own in-house Eye Bank (as well as animal tissue from regional packing houses).
+University Medical Center Hospital and the VA Medical Center in Big Spring possess the latest Alcon Centurion phacoemulsification units with all options which allow incision sizes as small as 2.2mm.
+We also have an active phacoemulsification laboratory here at the parent institution.
+Resident access to this laboratory is 24/7.

 A: PGY-3 and PGY-4 residents

-spend a total of approximately four months in each year at the VA Medical
+spend a total of approximately three months in each year at the VA Medical

-Center in Big Spring, divided into two rotations of two months each..
+Center in Big Spring, divided into two rotations of six weeks each..

-A: Not presently, and there are no plans to do so.
+A: Not presently, and there are no plans to add a fellowship program.
 The faculty of the department remains committed to resident education as our primary educational mission.